vijay176us/istio-workshop-solo/istio-basics/02-secure-service-ingress.md

 web-api   ClusterIP   10.1.54.188   <none>        8080/TCP   19d
 ```

-Let's apply the `Gateway` and `VirtualService` resource to expose our `web-api` service outside of the Kubernetes cluster:
+3. Apply the `Gateway` and `VirtualService` resource to expose our `web-api` service outside of the Kubernetes cluster:

 ```bash
 kubectl -n istioinaction apply -f sample-apps/ingress/